Clusters

 >Keyring Crypto Officer (KRCO): performs cryptographic operations on the keyring

-Unlike standard Luna partitions, role separation between the KRSO and KRCO roles is not enforced.
+Unlike the PSO and CO roles on standard Luna partitions, the KRSO and KRCO roles on each keyring are intended to be held by the same individual, and use the same password.
+When the password for one role is changed, the change is applied to the other role as well.
+Consider this distinction when planning your cluster deployment and setting your KRSO passwords.
 Separation is enforced, however, between the keyring roles and the cluster security officer (PO of the partition where the cluster's SMK is stored).

 Keyring Object Attributes